Quasinormal modes of Kerr-Newman black holes: revisiting the Dudley-Finley approximation: Acknowledgments

 \section{Acknowledgments}

-We thank Aaron~Zimmerman for discussions, and \'{O}scar~J.~C.~Dias and Jorge~E.~Santos for correspondence.
+We thank Aaron~Zimmerman for discussions, and Pablo A. Cano, \'{O}scar~J.~C.~Dias, Nicola Franchini, Shahar~Hod, Jorge~E.~Santos, and Alexander Zhidenko for correspondence.
 We also thank Emanuele Berti, Fredric Hancock, Helvi Witek, and Kent Yagi for their helpful feedback on this paper.

 \begingroup \allowdisplaybreaks